DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 opportunities.
-For instance, the demonization of location was apparent in the Commonwealth Minister for Indigenous Affairs’ description of remote communities and outstations as ‘cultural museums’, and in commentator Helen Hughes describing the outstations movements as a form of apartheid and a failed ‘socialist utopia’.[^26] Further, Gary Johns argued that the residents of remote communities and outstations should migrate to towns with greater employment opportunities.[^27]
+For instance, the demonization of location was apparent in the Commonwealth Minister for Indigenous Affairs’ description of remote communities and outstations as ‘cultural museums’, and in commentator Helen Hughes’ description of the outstations movements as a form of apartheid and a failed ‘socialist utopia’.[^26] Further, Gary Johns argued that the residents of remote communities and outstations should migrate to towns with greater employment opportunities.[^27]